ivoanjo/katacoda-scenarios/diagnose-and-optimize-cpu-performance-with-continuous-profiling/step6.md

   `time curl -s http://localhost:8081/credits?q=the | jq`{{execute T1}}

-2. Observe that this endpoint seems to be very slow, even when including the improvement from the previous step:
+2. Observe that this requests are very slow, even after we include the improvement from the previous step:

   ```
-  real    0m23.675s
+  real    0m6.179s
-  user    0m2.994s
+  user    0m0.011s
-  sys     0m2.104s
+  sys     0m0.011s
   ```

 3. **Presented Live**: _Let's analyze this slow request using the Continuous Profiler._